1995–96 Charlotte Hornets season

 The 1995–96 Charlotte Hornets season was the eighth season for the Charlotte Hornets in the National Basketball Association.

+Season summary

+Off-season

-During the off-season, the team re-acquired former Hornets guard Kendall Gill from the Seattle SuperSonics.
-On the first day of the regular season, which began on November 3, 1995, the Hornets acquired Glen Rice, Matt Geiger and second-year guard Khalid Reeves from the Miami Heat.
+The Hornets had the 22nd overall pick in the 1995 NBA draft, and selected center George Zidek from the University of California, Los Angeles.
+During the off-season, the team re-acquired former Hornets guard Kendall Gill from the Seattle SuperSonics; on the first day of the regular season, which began on November 3, 1995, the Hornets acquired Glen Rice, Matt Geiger and second-year guard Khalid Reeves from the Miami Heat.